-I wrote TRUE SELF to help you connect with your core identity and discover who you are apart from your various life roles.
+I created Find Your TRUE SELF to help you connect with your core identity and discover who you are apart from your various life roles.
 I’ll help you examine the beliefs and passions that define your perception of the world around you and your place in it.

 Then I will give you the tools to bring your beliefs and passions into harmony with your core values.
 This will allow you to create an empowering sense of inner harmony and avoid the self sabotaging behaviors that can undermine your ability to succeed in life and business.

 Find Your TRUE SELF is your personal blueprint for positive change and a happier, more fulfilling life.
 It has already helped thousands make a stronger connection with their core self and I know it can help you do the same.
 If you are tired of wondering who you really are, now you have a way to figure it out.

 How connected are you with your true self?